Battle of Solferino

-The Battle of Solferino (referred to in Italy as the Battle of Solferino and San Martino) on 24 June 1859 resulted in the victory of the allied French Army under Napoleon III and Piedmont-Sardinian Army under Victor Emmanuel II (together known as the Franco-Sardinian Alliance) against the Austrian Army under Emperor Franz Joseph I. It was the last major battle in world history where all the armies were under the personal command of their monarchs.
-Perhaps 300,000 soldiers fought in the important battle, the largest since the Battle of Leipzig in 1813.
-There were about 130,000 Austrian troops and a combined total of 140,000 French and allied Piedmontese troops.
-After the battle, the Austrian Emperor refrained from further direct command of the army.
+The Battle of Solferino (referred to in Italy as the Battle of Solferino and San Martino) on 24 June 1859 resulted in the victory of the allied French army under Napoleon III and the Piedmont-Sardinian army under Victor Emmanuel II (together known as the Franco-Sardinian alliance) against the Austrian army under Emperor Franz Joseph I. It was the last major battle in world history where all the armies were under the personal command of their monarchs.
+There were approximately 300,000 soldiers on both sides in the most important battle, the largest since the Battle of Leipzig in 1813.
+The number of soldiers present was about 130,000 Austrian troops and a combined total of 140,000 French and allied Piedmontese troops, but not all were actually involved in the battle.
+After the battle, the Austrian emperor stopped directly commanding the army.

-The battle led the Swiss Jean-Henri Dunant to write his book, A Memory of Solferino.
+The battle led the Swiss Jean-Henri Dunant to write his book A Memory of Solferino.
 Although he did not witness the battle (his statement is contained in an "unpublished page" included in the 1939 English edition published by the American Red Cross), he toured the field following the battle and was greatly moved by what he saw.
+Henry Dunant was staying in Castiglione delle Stiviere at that time in today's House Bondoni Pastorio near the Duomo of Castiglione.
+It is said that with his carriage he took many wounded soldiers from both sides to the Duomo of Castiglione delle Stiviere where they were cared for by the local women.
 Horrified by the suffering of wounded soldiers left on the battlefield, Dunant set about a process that led to the Geneva Conventions and the establishment of the International Red Cross.
+Today in Castiglione there is a Red Cross museum.

 Background

-On 22 June, the French (96,000 men) and Piedmontese (37,000 men) allied army advanced from the Chiese to the Mincio.
+On 22 June, the French (96,000 men) and Piedmontese (37,000 men) allied army advanced from the Chiese to the Mincio river in northern Italy.
 The left wing consisted of four Piedmontese divisions, the right wing consisted of the French III and IV corps, while the center consisted of the I and II corps, with the Imperial Guard held in reserve.
 On 23 June, Franz Josef moved his 1st Army (57,000 men) and 2nd Army (45,500 men) across the Mincio.
 Both forces were converging on Medole, Solferino, and San Martino.